ab77/cloud-harness/README.md

 ### Installation and Configuration
 * from a working Python environment, run `pip install azure && /opt && git clone https://github.com/ab77/cloud-harness.git && cd ./cloud-harness`
 * rename cloud-harness.sample.conf to cloud-harness.conf
-* [download](https://manage.windowsazure.com/publishsettings) and save your Azure PublishSettings file as `MyAzure.publishsettings`
+* [download](https://manage.windowsazure.com/publishsettings) and save your Azure PublishSettings file with `.publishsettings` extension
-* edit `cloud-harness.conf` and set your `default_subscription_id` to match the one in the `PublishSettings` file
-* [extract](http://stuartpreston.net/2015/02/retrieving-microsoft-azure-management-certificates-for-use-in-cross-platform-automationprovisioning-tools/) your Azure management certificate into PEM format from the `PublishSettings` file manually;
+* run `./cloud-harness.py azure` for the first time to extract your management certificate and update the config file (or do it [manually](http://stuartpreston.net/2015/02/retrieving-microsoft-azure-management-certificates-for-use-in-cross-platform-automationprovisioning-tools/))
-* or run `./cloud-harness.py azure --action get_certificate_from_publish_settings --publish_settings MyAzure.publishsettings --certificate management_certificate.pem` which will do it automatically
-* uncomment other configuration options as required in `cloud-harness.conf`
+* uncomment other configuration options as required in `cloud-harness.conf` config file

 ### Usage
 * run `python ./cloud-harness.py azure` for the default action `list_hosted_services`